ZachGreenhawt/Line-Learner/README.md

 ## Known Limitations

 - Script parsing is heuristic based and may still need manual review
-- OCR quality depends heavily on scan quality
+- OCR quality depends heavily on scan or photo quality
 - Prose heavy scripts and unusual formatting may still create `UNKNOWN` turns
 - Some parser diagnostics are intended for development rather than end users